timescale/timescaledb-toolkit/Readme.md

 ## ✏️ Get Involved

-The TimescaleDB Toolkit project is still in the initial planning stage as we decide our priorities and what to implement first.
-As such, now is a great time to help shape the project's direction!
-Have a look at the [list of features we're thinking of working on](https://github.com/timescale/timescaledb-toolkit/labels/proposed-feature) and feel free to comment on the features, expand the list, or hop on the [Discussions forum](https://github.com/timescale/timescaledb-toolkit/discussions) for more in-depth discussions.
+We appreciate your help in shaping the project's direction!
+Have a look at the [list of features we're thinking of working on](https://github.com/timescale/timescaledb-toolkit/labels/proposed-feature) and feel free to comment on the features or expand the list.

 ### 🔨 Testing